-Anthony Joshua: Promoter Eddie Hearns hints at more fights in Cardiff
+Anthony Joshua: Promoter Eddie Hearn hints at more fights in Cardiff

 Hearn says the roof makes the 74,500-capacity stadium a natural choice for title fights in wetter months.

-"In the winter, our only opinion is the Principality Stadium and hopefully we are here to stay," said Hearns.
+"In the winter, our only option is the Principality Stadium and hopefully we are here to stay," said Hearn.

 Joshua unified the WBA and IBF crowns with a knockout win over Wladimir Klitschko at Wembley Stadium in April.

-Hearns said Cardiff was considered for that fight because of worries over the weather.
+Hearn said Cardiff was considered for that fight because of worries over the weather.

 "The roof is important.
 We looked at this stadium for the Klitschko fight, even in April Wembley was risky (in terms of the weather) but we got away with it," he added.